Receiver-Device-Independent Quantum Key Distribution

+This protocol can be generalized to the case where Alice can prepare $n>2$ different states $\ket{\psi_x}$.
+In order to encode the raw key bit, Alice chooses now a pair of states, ${\bf r} =(r_0,r_1)$ with $0\leq r_0<r_1\leq n-1$, among ${n \choose 2}$ possible pairs.
+Then, for a key bit $k$, Alice sets $x=r_k$.
 Note that every state $\ket{\psi_x}$ can now encode either bit value, $0$ or $1$.
 Bob has $n$ possible measurements, corresponding to projections onto the polarizations orthogonal to the states that Alice can prepare.
 Each measurement has two outputs $b=0,1$; $b=0$ corresponds to the projection onto $\ket{\phi_y^\perp}$ while $b=1$ corresponds to the projection onto $\ket{\phi_y}$.
 The sifting is now slightly more complicated.
 Alice announces ${\bf r}$, i.e., which pair of states she used.
 If Bob chose measurement $y=r_0$ or $y=r_1$ and got a conclusive outcome $b=0$, he announces that the round is successful; if not, the round is discarded.

 For our implementation, we consider again polarized coherent states, similarly to Eq.~\eqref{eq1}, with $n$ possible polarizations $\ket{\phi_x} = \cos(\theta/2) \ket{H} + \sin(\theta/2)e^{ix2\pi/n}\ket{V}$, resulting in overlaps $ \gamma_{ij} = \braket{\psi_i}{\psi_j} = e^{-|\alpha|^2\sin(\theta/2)^2(1-e^{i2\pi/n(j-i)})}$.
 The main assumption in Eq.~\eqref{eq3} is now replaced by an assumption on these complex overlaps, i.e.\ the entries of the Gram matrix $G$ with elements $G_{ij}=\gamma_{ij}$.
 In fact, we can weaken this assumption by assuming only that the overlaps are in the vicinity of some ideal values $\gamma_{ij}$, i.e.\ $| \text{Re}(\gamma_{ij})- \text{Re}(\braket{\psi_i}{\psi_j}) | \leq \epsilon$ and $| \text{Im}(\gamma_{ij})- \text{Im}(\braket{\psi_i}{\psi_j}) | \leq \epsilon$ for a fixed $\epsilon$.